HackYourFuture-CPH/curriculum/README.md

 ## [JavaScript1](https://github.com/HackYourFuture-CPH/JavaScript) + [CLI](https://github.com/HackYourFuture/CommandLine/blob/master/Lecture-1.md)

 >The command line (cli, shell) is the interface between you (the user) and the operating system which interprets your commands and allows the computer to respond to your command.
-In this module two half day sessions are spend to get students familiar with the command line.
+In this module two half day sessions are spent to get students familiar with the command line.

 In [this](https://github.com/HackYourFuture/JavaScript/tree/master/fundamentals) repo you can find a very nice overview of some of the fundamental javaScript concepts

 **Module goals**

 __JavaScript:__
-- What is JavaScript and where can you use it for
+- What is JavaScript and what can you use it for
 - Basic Data Types
     - Strings
     - Numbers